-Have you ever wondered why you still fall for simple social engineer attack, even after you have undertaken a comprehensive security awareness training program?
+Have you ever wondered why you still fall for simple social engineer attack, even after you have undertaken a comprehensive security awareness training program that looks at cyber security behaviour?

 Even more interesting, why can you identify the errors within a phishing email in a training course, yet still fall for the exact same email when sent to you?